RVel37/NF-MEI/README.md

-> This file (readme) currently consists of notes to myself.
+> This file consists of notes to myself while carrying out interactive tests.
 To be cleaned up and rewritten.

-Tools to include: Scramble, MELT, Mobster, DeepMEI, Xtea
+Tools to include: Scramble, MELT, Mobster, DeepMEI

 ----------------------------------